okuvshynov/cubestat/README.md

 Interactive commands:
 * q - quit
-* p - show/hide percentage for last data point
+* p - show/hide values for last data point
 * c - change cpu display mode (individual cores, aggregated or both)
+* g - change gpu display mode (individual gpus, aggregated and vram usage)
 * d - show/hide disk reads/writes
 * n - show/hide network utilization
+* s - show/hide swap
 * UP/DOWN - scroll the lines in case there are more cores;
 * LEFT/RIGHT - scroll left/right.
 Autorefresh is paused when user scrolled to non-latest position.
 To resume autorefresh either scroll back to the right or press '0';
 * 0 - reset horizontal scroll, continue autorefresh.

-Running on Apple devices will require sudo access, as `powermetrics` has this limitation.
+Running on Apple devices will require sudo access, as `powermetrics` has this requirement.
 If you are comfortable doing that, you can update /etc/sudoers to not require password to run powermetrics.

 Running on Linux doesn't require sudo.

 ## Multi-gpu example

 https://github.com/okuvshynov/cubestat/assets/661042/c5e0750d-9bbd-4636-a1ea-71cc75ebbadb